Technigo/project-news-site/README.md

 # News Site

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.

-This assignment is a simple newspaper site.
-It is responsive, has the right size for laptops, tablets and smart phones.

-It consists of a nav bar with a logo, one main article (flex box) and four smaller ones(css grid).

-Hyperlinks lead to new sites, some of them (when necessary) open in a new tab.

-The theme of the newspapaer is realated to the recent trends in a digital design.
+This is a simple website, built in VSC.
+The theme of the webiste is dedicated to the digital design.
+Styling of the webiste is kept in a minimalistic way to match the main theme.

-Articles used for this projects are copied from diffferent sources (names are mentioned on articles sites).
+Both flex box and css grid were used.

 Simple and abstract images are made by me.

 ## The problem

-I started with designing the layout.
-I used a simple pen and paper.

-I used both flex box and css grid.

-I made the web responsive by usage of media queries and a html meta tag.
+Layout's sketch was made in Figma.
+During the development of the project, the final outcome changed the form and is slightly different from the sketch - this is because of testing the website's utility.

+Website was built first for the mobile usage, and later on for tablet and desktop.
+This helped with making the web fully responsive.

 ## View it live
 Deployed web: